manassaloi/manassaloi.github.io/_posts/2021-10-01-simplest-narrative.markdown

 title:  "The simplest narrative"
 ---

-One hypothesis I am tracking closely: Does the simplest narrative win?
+One question I would like to see answered over the next 10 years as I go deeper into the world of crypto: Does the simplest narrative win?

-Example.
+Take Bitcoin.
 Bitcoin's narrative is very simple.
 No one thinks that it will ever be a viable currency due to its scalability issues.
 So it's narrative, that has not changed for the last few years, is that it is a replacement for gold as a store of value.

 As long as enough people replace gold with bitcoin or buy bitcoin, which will happen more and more as third world countries suffer from authoritarian governments, we will see bitcoin hold its value.

+Also think about it: If you want to hold a token as a store of value you would want the underlying infra to remain the same.
+You don't want changes happening all the time like in case of Etherium.
+So the fact that Bitcoin is boring might be a feature and not a bug.

-Again, note that I am talking about storage of value and not growth of value.
+Note that I am talking about storage of value and not growth of value.
 No one expects their gold price to swing much.
 People are holding gold for value protection and not for crazy returns.
+I expect people holding Bitcoin to do the same.

 Now compare it with other projects in the world of crypto.
 Etherium is skyrocketing in popularity because the use cases on Etherium have gone up in recent times.
 Everyone is talking about the possibilities with Etherium: NFT, Defi, Metaverse.
 As long as people care about even one of these use cases and that use case grows, the value of Eth will keep growing up.
 Take all the new NFT holders for example.